W&B Weave Self-Managed

 - An S3 bucket pre-configured for ClickHouse storage.
 For configuration details, see Provide S3 Credentials.

-- Kubernetes Cluster Nodes with the following specifications:
+- A Kubernetes cluster node with the following specifications:

 - CPU: 8 cores